ess-dmsc/kafka-to-nexus/README.md

 writing to that topic.
 The request to stop writing will also come to that topic.
 Once the file-writer has finished writing it will disconnect from the topic and return to the job pool topic.

-Note: all file-writers belong to the same consumer group, so only one will consumer the start message.
+Note: all file-writers belong to the same consumer group, so only one will consume the start message.

 This [flow-chart](documentation/file-writer-command-handler-state-machine.png) shows this information pictorially.